Instructional design

-Instructional design (ID), also known as instructional systems design (ISD), is the practice of systematically designing, developing and delivering instructional materials and experiences, both digital and physical, in a consistent and reliable fashion toward an efficient, effective, appealing, engaging and inspiring acquisition of knowledge.
+Instructional design (ID), also known as instructional systems design and originally known as instructional systems development (ISD), is the practice of systematically designing, developing and delivering instructional materials and experiences, both digital and physical, in a consistent and reliable fashion toward an efficient, effective, appealing, engaging and inspiring acquisition of knowledge.
 The process consists broadly of determining the state and needs of the learner, defining the end goal of instruction, and creating some "intervention" to assist in the transition.
 The outcome of this instruction may be directly observable and scientifically measured or completely hidden and assumed.
-There are many instructional design models but many are based on the ADDIE model with the five phases: analysis, design, development, implementation, and evaluation.

-Robert M. Gagné is considered one of the founders of ISD due to the great influence his work, The Conditions of Learning, has had on the discipline.
+Learning theories also play an important role in the design of instructional materials.
+Theories such as behaviorism, constructivism, social learning, and cognitivism help shape and define the outcome of instructional materials.There are numerous instructional design models, but many are based on the ADDIE model with its five phases: analysis, design, development, implementation, and evaluation.

 History

 Origins

 As a field, instructional design is historically and traditionally rooted in cognitive and behavioral psychology, though recently constructivism has influenced thinking in the field.
-This can be attributed to the way it emerged during a period when the behaviorist paradigm was dominating American psychology.
+This development coincided with a time when the behaviorist paradigm was prevalent in American psychology.
 There are also those who cite that, aside from behaviorist psychology, the origin of the concept could be traced back to systems engineering.
 While the impact of each of these fields is difficult to quantify, it is argued that the language and the "look and feel" of the early forms of instructional design and their progeny were derived from this engineering discipline.
 Specifically, they were linked to the training development model used by the U.S. military, which were based on systems approach and was explained as "the idea of viewing a problem or situation in its entirety with all its ramifications, with all its interior interactions, with all its exterior connections and with full cognizance of its place in its context."

 The role of systems engineering in the early development of instructional design was demonstrated during World War II when a considerable amount of training materials for the military were developed based on the principles of instruction, learning, and human behavior.
 Tests for assessing a learner's abilities were used to screen candidates for the training programs.
 After the success of military training, psychologists began to view training as a system and developed various analysis, design, and evaluation procedures.
 In 1946, Edgar Dale outlined a hierarchy of instructional methods, organized intuitively by their concreteness.
 The framework first migrated to the industrial sector to train workers before it finally found its way to the education field.